aman5v/Attrition-Analysis/README.md

 # Power_BI_Dashboards

+NOTE : MUST HAVE THE "POWER BI DESKTOP" TO VIEW THE DASHBOARD.

 Created a dashboard on the attrition, based on data of a regular company.
 Used cards, charts, tables and matrix.